Honors students present and discuss their completed projects in at least two different moments in their last semester:

 Second, students must present their completed Senior Honors Project at either the Spring or Fall Undergraduate Showcase for Research and Creative Work.
 The oral presentation requirement at these events includes a 12-minute powerpoint presentation with a 3-minute question and answer segment.

 As the semester progresses, the Undergraduate Research Opportunities Program (UROP) and the Honors Program will contact students regarding submission deadlines and workshop opportunities.
 Correspondence with us is crucial to ensure the presentation requirement is fulfilled.

 Students can present at alternate venues or academic conferences to fulfill the presentation requirement after getting approval from the Honors Director.
-Subsequent to the presentation, all relevant documentation must be submitted to the Honors Program to validate that the requirement has been completed.
+Subsequent to the alternate presentation, all relevant documentation must be submitted to the Honors Program to validate that the requirement has been completed.

-In some cases, departments may have additional requirements.
+Lastly, in some cases, departments may have additional requirements.
 Students in Global Environmental Sciences, for example, are expected to give a public defense of their thesis in addition to presenting at the Symposium or Forum and engaging in a conversation.
 Students should check with their individual program requirements.

 Please see the Upper Division Graduation Checklist for an ideal timeline of your last semester.